ovn-org/ovn/Documentation/tutorials/ovn-openstack.rst

 Let's start by creating the network::

-  $ openstack network create --project admin --provider-network-type geneve n1
+  $ openstack network create --provider-network-type geneve n1

 OpenStack needs to know the subnets that a network serves.
 We inform it by creating subnet objects.
 To keep it simple, let's give our